akeneo/pim-api-docs/content/graphql/limitations.md

 ## One-query limitation
-By default, GraphQL allow to execute several queries by one call.
+By default, GraphQL allows to execute several queries by one call.

 This is disabled and `only one query will be allowed at once`.